digiaonline/oops/README.md

 This repository holds everything related to infrastructure/operations for all our projects.
 In a nutshell, we use Packer to build Vagrant boxes from a standard Ubuntu Server (or any other image if necessary) image.
 Packer then uses local Ansible provisioning to provision the software required in the box.
 The built boxes can then be uploaded to Atlas which makes them available to Vagrant.
-See (#the-provisioning-process) for more details.
+See ["The provisioning process"](#the-provisioning-process) for more details.

 ## Guidelines